PrabhaWijera/PrabhaWijera/README.md

 Did you know?
 The first computer programmer was Ada Lovelace, who wrote the first algorithm for Charles Babbage's Analytical Engine in the 1800s.

-Thanks for visiting my profile! 😊 Let's connect and collaborate!
+Thanks for visiting my profile! 😊Let's build the future of the web together! 💻🚀